RDCRN Contact Registry

 You will also be able to select the RDCRN consortia and patient advocacy groups with which you would like to share your information.

 What diseases does the RDCRN study?

 Use the search tools on our Diseases Studied page to find the diseases we currently study.
 You can reach out to the indicated consortia or research groups for more information on those diseases and studies underway.

 Why is my rare disease missing from the registration form’s dropdown list?

-There are approximately 7,000 rare diseases.
+There are more than 10,000 rare diseases.
 If your rare disease is not included in the dropdown list, please choose “Other / My rare disease is not in the list” and enter your disorder in the text field below.
 Our team is updating the dropdown list as we receive responses.